 Although the WFS standard mandates the use GML, it does not restrict the availability of other output formats.
 As can be seen in Table 1, server implementations typically offer more than just GML as an output format.

 The reason for mandating GML is to foster interoperability by providing some minimal level of capability.
-However, GML is a large and complex specification and may not be the best choice as a baseline for supporting interoperability – although at the time the WFS was being developed it was the only feature encoding format available.
+However, GML is a large and complex specification and may not be the best choice as a baseline for supporting interoperability – although at the time WFS was being developed it was the only feature encoding format available.

 Over the years several attempts have been made to simplify the canonical output format that WFSs must support.
 The most notable of these efforts include: